PRTG Manual: Uninstall PRTG Products

 From the Windows Start menu, run Uninstall PRTG Network Monitor or open your Windows Control Panel and select the desired entry in the Programs and Features section.
-For uninstalling a remote probe, only the second option applies.
+To uninstall a remote probe, only the second option applies.
 Depending on the installed products, not all uninstall programs are available.

 If asked, confirm the question of the Windows User Account Control with Yes to allow the program to uninstall.
 The software uninstall dialog guides you through the uninstall process.

-Confirm the removal of the software by clicking Yes.
+Confirm the removal of the software with Yes.

 During the installation of PRTG, a component called Npcap is also installed on your system.
-After uninstalling PRTG, this feature needs to be uninstalled manually.
+After you uninstall PRTG, you need to manually uninstall this feature.
 To do so, open your Windows Control Panel and select Npcap 0.9983 in the Programs and Features section.
 Click Uninstall to remove this feature from your Windows system.